Visputin/speedometer/README.md

 # Speedometer

-## A DIY speedometer for a bicycle using the ESP32 devkit
+A DIY digital **bicycle speedometer** built with the **ESP32 Devkit** and an OLED display.
+This project measures wheel rotations, calculates speed, and displays it in real time.